axocomm/lambda.codes/resources/pages/about/index.md

 the Fairmount section of Philadelphia with Fizzbin the cat.

-I am currently happily employed at Philadelphia startup Picwell, where I help out with DevOps and feature development for our Medicare plan recommendation platform.
+I am currently happily employed at Philadelphia startup Picwell, where I help out with DevOps and feature development for our health care plan recommendation platform.
 Aside from work and projects, I enjoy playing bass guitar, smoking my pipe, and wandering around the city.

 For more information, feel free to have a look at my [experience](/about/experience), a few [projects](/projects), or